uvarov-frontend/vanilla-calendar-pro/package/README.md

 ## DOM Templates

-Vanilla Calendar features customizable DOM templates that allow you to modify the structure of the calendar to fit your needs.
+VanillaCalendar features customizable DOM templates that allow you to modify the structure of the calendar to fit your needs.
 The templates are identified by tags containing the **#** character, and they should include a trailing slash at the end.

 Here's an example of the default template: